-The inspector should review the standard, see that the cuts are straight, check for Concrete Conduits proper depth, installation and backfill.
+The inspector should review the standard, see that the cuts are straight, check for Slotted/Encased in Concrete Conduits proper depth, installation and backfill.
+(SSMCM 805.03.09)

 Records: Records should include measurements, locations, offsets, any changes in plans, depth of conduits and drawings should be placed in the Sketchbook.